goshiphq/goship-cms/content/blog/3-tips-for-shipping-strategy-success-in-2021.md

   1. Pay attention to ma
 postedAt: 1611118827000
 news: false
-description: Last few years have proved that there are changes to be made for businesses to build a shipping strategy designed to withstand any storms that come over the horizon.
+description: Start working on an effective shipping strategy to stay competitive on the logistics market in 2021.
 altText: shipping strategy 2021
-image: images/copy-of-goship-blog-10-.png
+image: images/goship-blog-39-.png
 ---
 COVID-19 and the subsequent economic fallout was a trying time for both businesses and supply chains in 2020.
 And while uncertainty still hangs over many businesses, others are adopting new practices to shore up their shipping strategies in a post-COVID marketplace.
 2020 proved that there are still changes to be made if businesses are going to build shipping strategies designed to withstand any storms that come over the horizon.